-The Moontide Bridge is about to open and the people of the East are ready for a fight . . . but it is three seemingly ordinary people who will decide the fate of the world.
+The Moontide is coming.
+Urte stands on the brink of war.
+Now three seemingly ordinary people will decide the fate of the world.

 David Hair, an award-winning writer of fantasy, has been inspired by his travels around the globe.
 He was born in New Zealand and after spending time in Britain and Europe, he moved to India for several years, which sparked both the Moontide Quartet and the Ravana series.
 He now lives in Bangkok, Thailand.
 His epic fantasy sagas The Moontide Quartet and The Sunsurge Quartet, and The Return of Ravana, his retelling of the Indian epic The Ramayana, are all published by Jo Fletcher Books.